Ollie-HB/Ollie-HB/README.md

 ## About me 👋

-Hi, I'm Ollie, a recent graduate of [Makers Academy](https://makers.tech/), a highly-selective, 16-week Software Engineering bootcamp, and I'm incredibly excited to be searching for my first role as a Software Developer.
+I'm Ollie, a recent graduate of [Makers Academy](https://makers.tech/), a highly-selective, 16-week Software Engineering bootcamp, and I'm incredibly excited to be searching for my first role as a Software Developer.
 After working in the charity and education sectors for a number of years, I took the decision to change careers and pursue a new challenge in the form of Software Development.
 Since taking the plunge into the world of programming, I haven't looked back, and I am thrilled to be continuously learning and developing each day. ⭐

 In my previous role, I worked as a Trust Fundraiser for [Ambitious about Autism](https://www.ambitiousaboutautism.org.uk/), a charity providing support for autistic children and young people and promoting neurodiversity across the UK.
 Whilst I remain passionate about helping others, ultimately, I wanted to find a profession that was more aligned with my skillset and goals.
-I am inquistive by nature, and have always been intrigued by technology and how things work, which is what first led me towards coding - shortly after completing my first few coding exercises, I realised that Software Development was the career path (and creative outlet) I had been searching for.
+I am inquistive by nature, and have always been intrigued by technology and how things work, which is what first led me towards coding - shortly after completing my first few coding exercises, I realised that Software Development was the career path (and creative outlet) I had been searching for. 🔍

 I am motivated by thinking through and solving complex problems, owing to my academic background in Philosophy.
 It quickly became apparent that there are a number of transferable skills between philosophical thinking and programming.
 Fundamentally, both require the use of analytical skills and logic to solve problems, though with programming, there is far greater scope to apply these skills in a creative and practical manner.
 I truly love to learn, and my hope is that I can build on the skills and knowledge I acquired at Makers (and independently), at a company where I can continue to grow in a collaborative team of passionate, driven developers, building creative solutions to important problems. 🧑‍💻🔨

-## Links
+## Links 🔗

 [**LinkedIn**](https://www.linkedin.com/in/oliver-beck-a09077115/) | [**CodeWars**](https://www.codewars.com/users/Ollie__B) | [**CodeAcademy**](https://www.codecademy.com/profiles/Ollie__B) | [**CV PDF**](...) | [**Gmail**](mailto:oliver.h.beck1@gmail.com) | [**WhatsApp**](https://api.whatsapp.com/send?phone=447891605718)